usdaud/algotradinglib.github.io/en/pedia/r/return_and_risk_analysis.md

-## Return and Risk Analysis in Algorithmic Trading
+# Return and Risk Analysis

 ### Introduction